LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/code.md

 <img style="width:400px" src="img/ConvoBuilder/interactions_universal4.png">

 However, there is no validation check to ensure that the code adheres to the [Conversational Cloud Rich Messaging format](getting-started-with-rich-messaging-introduction.html).
 Therefore, take care when entering the JSON.
-You cannot use another JSON format.
+If you use a JSON format that isn't in compliance with the Conversational Could Rich Messaging format, the message will not be rendered at runtime.

 #### Testing
 To fully test a Universal interaction, use a Web client.